Introduction

 Pedal X is one of the most debated pieces of gear in Nirvana history.
 And most of what's been written about it is wrong.

 Steve Albini brought the pedal to the In Utero sessions at Pachyderm Studios.
-In his 2020 Reddit AMA, he described it as “kind of a ring modulator/overdrive” made by a friend of his.
+In his 2020 Reddit AMA, Albini described it as "kind of a ring modulator/overdrive" made by a friend of his.
+Not a tremolo.
+Not a modulation pedal.
+A ring mod with overdrive baked in, custom-built for a specific friend's rig and lent to the session because Albini liked weird boxes.

-Many articles (including the original version of this article) described Pedal X as a tremolo or modulation pedal.
-That’s incorrect.
-Albini’s own words are clear.
+Many articles (including the original version of this one) called Pedal X a tremolo or a modulation pedal.
+That framing is wrong.
+Albini's own words are the only first-party source on what the box actually was, and his words are clear.

-I believe Kurt cared about gear more than he ever let on.
-A guitarist who “doesn’t care about gear” doesn’t spend time auditioning a mysterious ring modulator borrowed from the producer during a recording session.
+Kurt cared about gear more than he ever let on.
+A guitarist who "doesn't care about gear" doesn't spend studio time auditioning a mysterious ring modulator borrowed from the producer.
+The Pedal X story, even though the pedal was rejected, shows Kurt experimenting with unfamiliar effects when he thought one might serve a song.

 He tried it, judged it on its merits, and moved on when it didn't work.
 That's deliberate tone-chasing, not indifference.